Skip to Content

 Where Are They Looking for that Information?

 Web browsing habits have changed dramatically as social media and search engines have become more advanced.
-However, most prospective students still start at the main university website.
+However, most prospective students still start their search at the main university website.
 Social media is a close second; don’t neglect your Instagram page!

 What Actions Do You Want them to Take?